Chart Color Schemes

 The level of cultural diversity witnessed in Townsville City - North Ward was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Townsville City - North Ward had a higher cultural diversity with 12.8% speaking a language other than English at home and 26.1% born overseas.
-Christianity was the predominant religion, accounting for 50.8%.
-Judaism showed an overrepresentation at 0.2%, compared to 0.1% in Rest of Qld.
+Townsville City - North Ward had cultural diversity above average, with 12.8% of its population speaking a language other than English at home and 26.1% born overseas.
+Christianity was the main religion in Townsville City - North Ward, comprising 50.8% of people.
+Judaism was overrepresented compared to Rest of Qld, making up 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity